c-blake/cligen/README.md

 Forbidding positional command arguments (more on Rule 1)
 -------------------------------------------------------
-If there is no final seq[string], cligen infers that only optional command parameters are legal.
-The name of the seq parameter does not matter, only its final position and its type.
+When there is no explicit `seq[T]` parameter, cligen infers that only optional command parameters are legal.
+The name of the seq parameter does not matter, only that it's type slot is non-empty and a seq[].
 When there is no positional argument catcher, providing non-option arguments is a command syntax error and reported as such.

-This syntax error also commonly occurs when a command user forgets the [:|=] to separate an option and its value.
+This non-option syntax error also commonly occurs when a command user forgets the [:|=] to separate an option and its value.
 Nim's parsopt2, the current cligen backend, requires such separators.
-Many other option parsers do not require separators, especially for short options.
-So, it's easy to forget. [ Those other parsers have ways to specify that an option is non-bool and should take an argument. ]
+It's easy to forget since many other option parsers do not require separators, especially for short options.

-It is possible to relax this constraint to any proc that has *exactly one* supported, non-defaulted seq[T] anywhere in the argument list.
-The str->val machinery for optional arguments can simply be re-applied to positionals.

 Exit Code Behavior (more on Rule 2)
 -----------------------------------